chaos-polymtl/turbulent_taylor_couette/README.md

  * torque
 2. Post-processing scripts to calculate the kinetic energy rate and generate each of the figures that can be found in the plots folder.
 3. Reference data from Wang & Jourdan (2021).

+**Note:** all the results in this repository were obtained using Lethe v1.0 (branch: master; short: 8186f39) and deal.II v9.7.0-pre (branch: master; short: e7135bd5d1).